LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/meshing_ITER.rst

    :align: center

-Now select your ``baserun`` folder in :menuselection:`&Runs` tab and click ont the :guilabel:`&Populate Baserun` tab.
+Now select your ``baserun`` folder in :menuselection:`&Runs` tab and click on the :guilabel:`&Populate Baserun` tab.
 Click inside the DivGeo area to start DivGeo.
 If you wish to dock it into SOLPS GUI, click once again inside DivGeo area after DivGeo appears in standalone window, as was done previously at the C-mod tokamak case.